laukik29/laukik29.github.io/_projects/7_project.md

 related_publications: false
 ---

 Imitation Learning (IL) is a data-driven paradigm where an agent learns an optimal policy by approximating expert demonstrations, leveraging supervised learning techniques like Behavioral Cloning (BC) .
-I am working towards solving the issues and gaps caused my current IL paradigms.
+I am working towards solving the issues and gaps in current IL paradigms with animal inspired motions.
 (Under Development)